 - All airfare, airport and departure taxes, and excess baggage fees.
-Round-trip airfare is approximately \$750 to \$1,500 between the US and Arusha, depending on origin. - Passport and visa fees. - We can arrange divergent airport transfers and extra hotel nights for an extra cost. - Bottled beverages bottled water costs extra during meals, except at breakfast when water is often available to fill your reusable water bottle.
-All other beverages cost extra. - Gratuities tipping is always discretionary.
+Round-trip airfare is approximately \$750 to \$1,500 between the US and Kilimanjaro, Tanzania. - Passport and visa fees. - We can arrange extra hotel nights for an extra cost. - Gratuities tipping is always discretionary.
 However, we suggest budgeting about \$22 to \$25 per participant per day for February 6 to February 21 with our leaders (about \$352 to \$400 total per participant). - Trip cancellation insurance.
-For more information see www.cheesemans.com/travel-insurance. - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.
+For more information see www.cheesemans.com/travel-insurance. - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.